gerold-penz/bun-sqlite-key-value/README.md

 ## Read and Write Binary Files (Images)

 SQLite has no problem with images and other binaries.
-The maximum size of a binary file in SQLite is 2 GB.
+The maximum size of a binary file is 2 GB.

 ### Example (async)